xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 - `xpack` - the updated content, used during builds
 - `xpack-develop` - the updated content, used during development
+- `master` - empty, not used.

+In the `qemu.git` repo:

+- `xpack` - the updated content, used during builds
+- `xpack-develop` - the updated content, used during development
 - `master` - the original content; it follows the upstream master (but currently merges from it are several versions behind)